United Technologies

 United Technologies Corporation (UTC) was an American multinational conglomerate headquartered in Farmington, Connecticut.
 It researched, developed, and manufactured products in numerous areas, including aircraft engines, aerospace systems, HVAC, elevators and escalators, fire and security, building automation, and industrial products, among others.
 UTC was also a large military contractor, getting about 10% of its revenue from the U.S. government.
-Gregory J. Hayes was the CEO and chairman.

-In April 2020 UTC merged with the Raytheon Company to form Raytheon Technologies.
+In April 2020, UTC merged with the Raytheon Company to form Raytheon Technologies, later renamed RTX Corporation.